Frequently Asked Questions

 A: The exam is given at the School of Nursing Skills building located at 8310 Magnolia Ave.
 The SON is located at the corner of Adams & Magnolia.
 There is no parking allowed at the SON or CVS across the street.
 You must allow yourself time to park on main campus and walk to the SON.

 Q: What do I bring to the exam?

 A: A photo ID and the admission ticket that will be emailed to you a few days prior to your exam from NLN are required for admittance.
 A CBU ID card or state issued driver's license is acceptable.
 Paper and pencils will be provided.
 No calculators are permitted.

 A: It will vary semester to semester based on the pre-nursing population at CBU.
 We did accept a few transfer students each semester in the 11/12 and 12/13 academic years, however we only accepted CBU students for the fall 2013 and fall 2014 BSN programs.
 We recommend you apply to CBU as a pre-nursing student and complete at least one full time semester (minimum 12 units) before applying to the nursing program as we do consider CBU students who have completed a minimum of 12 units prior to applying to the BSN program prior to currently full-time enrolled CBU students and non-CBU students.

 Q: If I transfer to CBU, when will I be considered a CBU student?

-A: Students who complete at least one full-time semester (minimum 12 units) are no longer considered transfer students.
+A: Students who are enrolled for or have already completed at least one full-time semester (minimum 12 units) are no longer considered transfer students.